commontype-standard/commontype/GSUB.md

 of the glyphs in the Alternate array corresponding to the replaced glyph.
 The mechanism by which the client indicates which of those glyphs is used is not specified.

-### XML Representation

-In many cases, we do not care to specify the format which should be used to represent a alternate substitution, but instead would prefer the compiler to figure out the best representation.:

-    AlternateSubst type ==

-      alternateSubstTable |=
-        attribute format { "1" },
-        element coverage { coverageTableOffset }?,
-        element subst {
-          attribute in { text },
-          attribute out { text }
-        }*

-      standaloneAlternateSubstTable =
-        element alternateSubstTable { attribute id { text }, alternateSubstTable }

-      alternateSubstTableOffset = attribute name { text } | alternateSubstTable

 ## LookupType 4: Ligature Substitution Subtable